 Private equity.
-The private equity program is the second-largest VRS asset class, with \$17.4 billion in assets.\ Private equity is an alternative to traditional public equity and generally consists of ownership in companies that are not listed on public exchanges.
+The private equity program is the second-largest VRS asset class, with \$18.4 billion in assets.
+Private equity is an alternative to traditional public equity and generally consists of ownership in companies that are not listed on public exchanges.
 Private equity investments are "opportunistic" investments intended to outperform public equity markets over the long term and enhance total fund returns.
 All private equity assets are managed externally.
-The program outperformed its benchmarks for all periods.
+The program outperformed its benchmarks by substantial margins for all periods.
+For example, private equity assets achieved an 8.7 percent return for the one-year period, well above its benchmark of -16.2 percent for this period.